[ 8 WEEKS · FRIDAYS 10 AM · JUNE 19 – AUGUST 7, 2026 ]

 A capstone redesign of a real film project, plus a published portfolio website ready for job applications.

-[ TUITION ]
+[ RAFFLE PRIZE ]

 * COHORT 01 IS CAPPED AT 15 FILMMAKERS — FIRST APPLIED, FIRST SEATED.